COVID-19 updates for adult social care and health providers

 Zero Suicide Alliance awareness training

-Zero Suicide Alliance offer a range of online awareness courses, which aim to give people a better understanding of the signs to look out for and the skills required to approach someone who is struggling, whether that be through social isolation or suicidal thoughts.
+Zero Suicide Alliance offer a range of online awareness courses, which cover the signs to look out for and the skills required to approach someone who is struggling.